 Ruth Sawyer grew up in Sacramento, CA and earned a B.A. in geography at Vassar College.
 For most of their professional life, Ruth has primarily worked in experiential education, teaching topics as varied as boat-building, environmental justice, trail construction, leadership, and marine science.
 They are passionate about solidarity economy work, paying attention to how organizations and people do their work in addition to what they accomplish, and a wide variety of other topics.

 Ruth is especially energized by social justice philanthropy and has found great meaning in their organizing work as Seattle chapter leader for Resource Generation (RG) and Social Justice Fund Northwest (SJF).
 RG equips young people with wealth and class privilege to become leaders working towards the equitable distribution of wealth, land, and power.
 The local chapter has organized many young people into joining SJF's Giving Projects.
 Ruth’s Cultural Studies’ research explored transformative approaches to finance and philanthropy.
-They are currently working with members of Regenerative Finance, Be Invested, and others to create alternative models.
+They work with members of Regenerative Finance, Be Invested, and others to create alternative models, and they are currently working by day as a climate and clean energy organizer with the Sierra Club.

 Meshell Sturgis, '17

-Meshell Sturgis is a doctoral student in the Department of Communication at the University of Washington and a Research Assistant for the Center for Communication, Difference, and Equity.
-As a first-generation scholar, she has earned a B.A. in English from the University of North Carolina at Chapel Hill and a M.A. in Cultural Studies (MACS) from the University of Washington Bothell.
-Her MACS capstone, Catching Crows, is an ongoing creative venture that investigates race, gender, class, sexuality, and many other identities in the context of the academy.
+Meshell Sturgis is a doctoral Candidate in the Department of Communication at the University of Washington and a Research Assistant for the Center for Communication, Difference, and Equity.
+As a first-generation scholar, she earned a B.A. in English from the University of North Carolina at Chapel Hill and a M.A. in Cultural Studies (MACS) from the University of Washington Bothell.
+Her MACS capstone, Catching Crows, is part of an ongoing creative and public scholarship venture that investigates the intersections of race, gender, class, sexuality, and difference.
 Her MACS portfolio contains studies of representations of Black women in comics.

-As a Ph.D. student, her work is a continuation of her MACS studies.
-Additionally, she looks at critical mixed race and American studies through community-engaged research methods.
-She is a GO-MAP Presidential Dissertation Fellow, Co-Founder of Graduate Leaders for Equity and Difference (G-LEAD) a graduate student club on campus, and member of the Mixed Comix Collective Co-founded with collaborators from the UW Bothell Digital Futures Lab.
+As a scholar-practitioner, Meshell combines various qualitative methods in order to express Black Studies through eclectic art productions and comix.
+She is a GO-MAP Presidential Dissertation Fellow, Co-Founder of Graduate Leaders for Equity and Difference (G-LEAD) a graduate student club on the UW Bothell campus, and member of the Mixed Comix Collective which she co-founded with collaborators from UW Bothell in 2017.

 Learn about other Cultural Studies alumni.